Frequently Asked Questions

 Who is excempt from an HMO license?

-HMOs are required to have a license when four or more individuals unrelated renting from the same landlord.
-Licensing ensures that HMOs are safe and properly managed.
+HMOs are required to have a license when normally four or more individuals unrelated renting from the same landlord in the one property.
+This obviously all boils down to the local authority area your property is located in.
+Licensing ensures that HMOs are safe, properly managed and abiding to all current rules and regulations.

 What are the responsibilities of an HMO landlord?